Drone First Responder system · Based in Traverse City, Michigan

 Pilot program

-Let's put a drone over your first call.
+Let's put a drone over your next call.

 We are actively seeking municipal and county partners across Northern Michigan for a 90-day proof of concept deployment.
 Pilot partners receive a fully operational docking station and drone asset, dispatch integration support, operator training, and a detailed outcomes report at the end of the engagement.